fabslab/Scribemania/readme.md

 Scribemania
 -----------

-Watch your stories unfold together

-A collaborative writing site that feels like chat.
+Watch your stories unfold together - a collaborative writing site that feels like chat.

 Runs on Node.js